Odogaon Raghunath Temple

 Odagaon Raghunath Temple is a Hindu temple dedicated to Lord Rama in the town of Odagaon, Nayagarh district of Odisha in India.

-The temple dates from the Middle Ages and is an important pilgrimage centre in Odisha.
+The temple dates back from the Middle Ages and is an important pilgrimage centre in Odisha.
 It is built in a typical Kalinga style of architecture and is topped by 3 golden kalashas.

 An important festival occurs here on Rama Navami.